How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 He did exactly that, even though that pitch could have changed the outcome of the plate appearance.
 In 2017, after falling behind 1-2 in the count, batters hit .173 with a .506 OPS, but after the count reaches 2-1, they hit .254 with an .835 OPS.
 This is probably a good time, however, to point out that Turner led all major league hitters with a .279 average with two strikes.

 Keuchel threw over twice to first base and then threw another cutter, this one also inside -- but not far enough inside -- and also up in the zone.
-Turner launched a fly ball to left-center, which just sailed over the fence for a two-run home run and was the decisive blow in the Dodgers' 3-1 victory.
+Turner launched a fly ball to left-center that just sailed over the fence for a two-run home run and was the decisive blow in the Dodgers' 3-1 victory.

 Bellinger's reaction: "I threw up my hands like everyone else in the stadium."

 Turner and Taylor have something else in common aside from the Dodgers finding them off the baseball scrap heap.
-Both re-tooled their swings to focus on hitting the ball in the air more often and rejuvenated their careers in doing so.
+Both retooled their swings to focus on hitting the ball in the air more often and rejuvenated their careers in doing so.
 Turner went from backup infielder to All-Star third baseman.
 Taylor started the season in Triple-A with one career home run in the majors, and ended it hitting .288 with 21 home runs.

 "When I was in New York, I was just trying to survive and just take quality at-bats," Turner said.

-When teammate Marlon Byrd convinced him to make some swing changes, Turner hit a couple home runs the final month of the season in 2013 and some fly balls deep to center field.
+When teammate Marlon Byrd convinced him to make some swing changes, Turner hit a couple of home runs in the final month of the season in 2013 and some fly balls deep to center field.

-"I'm like, 'oh, man, what just happened?
-I need to dig into this some more,'" he said.
+"I'm like, 'Oh, man, what just happened?
+I need to dig into this some more,' " he said.

 Welcome, fly balls.
 More of them.